 This week’s question is about credit monitoring and ID theft prevention, something many Americans pay for monthly.
 Even if you don’t use one of these services, you’ve almost certainly seen the ads for them.
-Here’s the query, from Jim:
+Here’s the question:

-My question is: I now pay $9.95 each month to Tru-Credit, which purchases access to my credit report and credit score any time I want.
+My question is: I now pay $9.95 each month to [redacted], which purchases access to my credit report and credit score any time I want.
 In addition, I receive an email weekly, outlining any “activity” (or lack thereof) in my credit account.
 “Fraud Alert” is included in the $9.95 cost.
-I would appreciate your opinion on this service and it’s cost.
+I would appreciate your opinion on this service and its cost.